Executive summary

 We entertained two “true north” KPIs (CAC payback and a 3:1 LTV:CAC ratio) and settled on a 9–12 month CAC payback target, country-dependent.

-Strategic consultant Martin Bjørn flagged the reasoning: a product-led-growth company (where customers sign themselves up rather than going through a sales team) typically has higher cancellation rates than B2B SaaS.
+A strategic consultant flagged the reasoning: a product-led-growth company (where customers sign themselves up rather than going through a sales team) typically has higher cancellation rates than B2B SaaS.
 That uncertainty makes CAC payback the more fiscally responsible metric: it ensures the cash actually comes back.
 LTV:CAC targets were reserved for time-tested winners: campaigns and country segments where we could afford a higher acquisition cost.

 The methodology

-I shipped both because hiding the contrast would have been its own dishonesty.
-The simple equation is good for speed and quick comparisons, but the strict nature of the empirical method allows you to understand cohort behavior across time.
-That’s the version that survives a conversation with a financial officer.
+I shipped both because the contrast itself mattered.
+The simple equation is good for speed and quick comparisons; the empirical method allows you to understand cohort behavior across time.

 When you run these equations separately for monthly vs annual cohorts (groups of customers acquired in the same period, paying monthly or yearly), by country, by acquisition window, the segmentation reveals where efficiency actually lives — and where it doesn’t.
 Same standards applied, just with different inputs.